 Who are you?
 Why do you do this?

 My name is David and I maintain Nostalgia Central because I love all these things and believe they should be preserved for all to remember, see and share – it’s my hobby and a fascination of mine, and the way I see it – it needed to be done.

 Someone had to take all of the things that made life worth living and put them all in one place; TV, movies, toys, food, fashion, and music.
 And more importantly, the memories.

 That’s really what I’m doing here – sparking memories, and bringing them to life.

-How can I get in touch with Hughie Green or David Cassidy?
+How can I get in touch with Hughie Green or the members of ABBA?

 This website is not associated with any studio, channel or agent.
 I am not famous (well, not very anyway) and I don’t actually know too many famous people really.
 The stars don’t pop around to my place for cocoa once a week.

 A reliable search engine will usually find the ”official” address of the star in question or their agent or manager.

 PS: Hughie Green is dead.
 You’ll need to hold a séance.

 Some of your facts/dates/spellings are incorrect